ansgarj/TomoSAR/README.md

 # README
-This repository contains the `tomosar` python module, which also provides a selection of [Core CLI Tools](#Core%20CLI%20Tools) that can be run directly from the terminal.
+This repository contains the `tomosar` python module, which also provides a selection of [Core CLI Tools](#core-cli-tools) that can be run directly from the terminal.
 It can be installed into your  `Python` environment via `pip`.
 You can either **clone** the repository and install it as a development module (`-e`), this is the route suggested below, or you can install it directly from the repository:
 ```sh
 pip install git+https://github.com/ansgarj/TomoSAR.git
 ```

-If you clone the repository you will have local access to the code for experimentation and your own development (you can later create your own _branch_ and `git push` that branch and make _pull requests_ to merge your _branch_ to the `main` branch, see [[#collaboration|below]]), and you can `git pull` any updates and see the changes immediately reflected in your environment.
+If you clone the repository you will have local access to the code for experimentation and your own development (you can later create your own _branch_ and `git push` that branch and make _pull requests_ to merge your _branch_ to the `main` branch, see [Collaboration](#collaboration)), and you can `git pull` any updates and see the changes immediately reflected in your environment.

 If you choose to install directly from the online repository.
 You have access to it as is, but to update it you have to run:
 ```sh